jschaeke/qbusMQTT/README.md

 the message is filtered out.

 # Thanks
 I want to thank Bart Boelaert for publishing the initial library I've included into this project (http://bartboelaert.blogspot.be/2015/01/interfacing-qbus-building-intelligence.html).
 Sorry Bart if I messed it up, I am not a perl coder.
-This was just a little project to help a friend with a Qbus installation..
+This was just a little project to help a friend with a Qbus installation.

 # Installation
-Install perl with all the necessary dependencies, create a qbusMQTT.ini with the properties of the MQTT broker (e.g. Mosquitto) and Eqoweb.
+Install perl with all the necessary dependencies, create a qbusMQTT.ini with the properties of the MQTT broker (e.g. Mosquitto) and Eqoweb (example provided).

 ## Install instructions for Perl dependencies
 ```bash